renerocksai/sublimeless_zk/README.md

 If the above method doesn't work, you can try running the sources directly

 * Install python 3.6 (eg, from [Anaconda](https://continuum.py))
-* Install required packates: `pip3 install pyqt5 qscintilla jstyleson fuzzyfinder`
+* Install required packates: `pip3 install pyqt5 qscintilla jstyleson fuzzyfinder pymmd markdown pypandoc pygments`
+    * build the Multimarkdown shared library for pymmd (required for HTML export): `python3 -c "import pymmd; pymmd.build_mmd()"
+    * for that to work you need a working C compiler and cmake:
+        * `sudo apt-get install cmake gcc
 * Download or `git clone` the sources directly from [GitHub](https://github.com/renerocksai/sublimeless_zk)
 * change into the `src` folder
 * run `python3 sublimeless_zk.py`